-- Barrel distortion this sets the amount of barrel distortion correction applied. - Antivignetting use this to either suppress unwanted darkening at the edges of a picture (i.e. vignetting) or do the opposite-add such darkening e.g. in order to emphasize content in the middle of the picture. - Fix Chromatic Aberration if a chromatic defect is not in the middle of the image and expands towards the edges, you can suppress it using the Red-Green and Yellow-Bluecontrols.
-These shift the color elements against each other to suppress the defect.
+- Barrel Distortion this sets the amount of barrel distortion correction applied. - Antivignetting use this to either suppress unwanted darkening at the edges of a picture (i.e. vignetting) or to do the opposite to add such darkening e.g. in order to emphasize content in the middle of the picture. - When there is no chromatic aberration in the center of a picture and it becomes gradually stronger towards the edges, you can fix it using the Red-green and Blue-yellow sliders.
+By using these to "push"

+the color channels towards each other, you will fix the defect.